(This post is part 1 of a 2-part series about the hidden features of Open edX. See part 2 here.)

 Mangled Douglas Adams quotes aside, there’s a lot of features hidden in Open edX Studio that can help you take your courses to the next level and tap into the full power of Open edX.
 In this post I’m going guide you through some of the features that you may have never encountered.
 As the first in a three-part series about the hidden features of Open edX, this blog post will focus on the Advanced Settings section of Open edX Studio.

 If you’re reading this, chances are you have a passing familiarity with Studio, Open edX’s authoring environment and content management system.
-If not, I’d recommend putting your feet up, spinning up a free 30-day Tahoe trial and watching our webinar on the basics of authoring in Open edX before digging in any further.
+If not, I’d recommend putting your feet up, and watching our webinar on the basics of authoring in Open edX before digging in any further.
 I can wait, I’m not going anywhere.
 Once you’re done and have familiarised yourself with the environment, we can get started.

 The Advanced Settings menu is home to almost all of Studio’s hidden features.
 To get into this chamber of secrets on your own course, go to the Settings menu, and select Advanced Settings.